 What this verse does not tell us is exactly "how" Adam was responsible for bring death to all men.
 However, the verse which follows was written in order to explain how that came about:

-These verses are speaking of "law" in a "universal" sense because the "deaths" being considered are also "universal" in nature: "death passed to all men."
+These verses are speaking of "law" in a "universal" sense because the "deaths" being considered are also "universal" in nature: "death passed upon all men."
 The only universal law that has been in effect since Adam is the law which is written in the heart of all men, the same law of which the "conscience" bears witness:

 "For when the Gentiles, which have not the law, do by nature the things contained in the law, these, having not the law, are a law unto themselves: Which shew the work of the law written in their hearts, their conscience also bearing witness" (Ro.2:14-15).

 In his commentary on Romans 5:13 we can see that Albert Barnes came to the same conclusion: